SenzuBeans/RestMind/README.md

  The main IDE is android studio.

- The Exoplayer was used to as a base for the functions in the project.
+ The Exoplayer was used as a base for the functions of the project.

  This project may be used as reference by using git to clone and opening with android studio.